Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 A straightforward solution is to create an on-screen keyboard for the user.
 In this example, we create a Japanese keyboard with 5 characters.
 Clicking on each button/“keyboard key” adds the corresponding character to the end of the text input field.

-{{< wrap class="sidenote" >}}
-Note: we’re using the Japanese hiragana characters あいうえお here because they map easily to the English characters AIUEO, and are written left to right.
-We’ll build up to more complex alphabets, such as Hebrew and its right-to-left layout, in later sections.
+*Note: we’re using the Japanese hiragana characters あいうえお here because they map easily to the English characters AIUEO, and are written left to right.
+We’ll build up to more complex alphabets, such as Hebrew and its right-to-left layout, in later sections.*
-{{</ wrap >}}

 <iframe id="kb-s02" src="/issues/2/strangers-in-the-landscape/zooniverse-interludes/section-02.html"></iframe>